deltafy/handbook/README.md

 At the end of the day, we look at every idea as a collection of hypotheses that must be tested and validated.
 There is no need to come up with a comprehensive business plan for an idea.

-It is important that an idea should not stay untested for too long.
-If testing is not possible, uncertainties must be gradually cleared over time.
-Clearing such uncertainties would require different means or strategies, but the most common approach is to combine thought experiments with existing literature/knowledge.
+If testing an idea is not possible, uncertainties must be gradually cleared over time, and such uncertainties would require different strategies to be dealt with.

+There are a few strategies, such as:
+* use thought experiments with existing literature/knowledge (useful in understanding hypothetical aspects of an idea).
+* dissect an idea into multiple components and work on the most challenging ones (useful when it is reasonable to immediately invest resources and/or time in the idea).

+Ideas should not stay untested.
+We do not impose strict structures on idea validation as we believe that planning should supplement ideation, and rigorous planning should not impede an idea's materialization.
+We also highly trust everyone's judgment when it comes to identifying whether an idea is feasible or not, as long as there is an open communication channel for evaluating ideas.

 ### Product Development Lifecycle